cdxcore.subdir#

 static temp_temp_dir()[source]#

-Return a temporary temp directory name using tempfile.mkdtemp().
-Noet that this function will return a different directory upon every function call.
+Returns a temporary temp directory name using tempfile.mkdtemp() which is temporary for the current process and thread, and is not guaranteed to be persisted e.g. when the system is rebooted.
+Accordingly, this function will return a different directory upon every function call.

 from cdxcore.subdir import SubDir